Rozier, Hornets snap 4-game skid, beat Blazers 109-101 | WTOP

 CHARLOTTE, N.C.
+(AP) — Terry Rozier told coach James Borrego before Sunday night’s game that the Charlotte Hornets needed a win over Portland, and that he was available to play extra minutes, if needed.

-(AP) — Terry Rozier had 34 points, 10 assists and eight rebounds, and the Charlotte Hornets rode a strong first quarter to a 109-101 win over the Portland Trail Blazers on Sunday night, snapping a four-game losing streak.
+Rozier broke loose 34 points, 10 assists and eight rebounds in 39 minutes, and the Hornets rode a strong first quarter to a 109-101 win over the Trail Blazers, snapping a four-game losing streak and moving to .500.

+“He was great tonight,” Borrego said.
+“He came out and set the tone and was making shots.
+It has to be one of his finest performances as a Hornet.”

 P.J.
-Washington had 23 points and eight rebounds after missing three games with an ankle injury, and Miles Bridges added 19 points, including two highlight-reel dunks for the Hornets (28-28).
+Washington had 23 points and eight rebounds after missing three games with an ankle injury, and Miles Bridges added 19 points, including two highlight-reel dunks, for the Hornets (28-28).

+Rozier knew the Hornets needed a win as they fight to earn a top-six seed in the playoffs and avoid a play-in game situation.

 Rozier, Washington and Bridges were a combined 15 of 31 from 3-point range as Charlotte snapped a seven-game losing streak against Portland.